perriera/for_interfaces/ssh/REMOTE_SSH.md

   - Copy the displayed `SSH public key` to the clipboard

-  - ON THE LINUX box add the `SSH public key` to the Linux server:
+  - ON THE LINUX box (not your local computer) add the `SSH public key` to the Linux server:

             echo <paste clipboard contents here> >> ~/.ssh/authorized_keys